 We recommend that the parent, caregiver, with the most positive feeling about dental care bring the child.
 Many times it helps when a parent brings a child to one of their dental cleaning appointments, assuming that they have healthy mouths and no bleeding during the cleaning, so the child can be introduced to the office, maybe get a ride in the chair, and have a non-traumatic introduction to us.
 We have a general dental practice in a small town so this works well in our office.

 How a parent teaches their child about the dentist and the words that they use are so very important.
 We tell the parents not to say Shot when talking about getting a child numb.
-WE use word like sleepy juice, numbing gel, tickling the teeth, and other non-threatening words.
+We use words like sleepy juice, numbing gel, tickling the teeth, and other non-threatening words.

 Kids can be a fun part of the day, but sometimes they can ruin the day for us and other patients in the office.